leolanese/Angular-Zoneless-Signals/README.md

 ### Results

-- You see a blink on load because CD runs once at startup.
+- We see a blink on load because CD runs once at startup.
 - The blink effect will only trigger when the signal(s) read inside the effect change.
-- This gives you fine-grained control over which state changes cause visual feedback in each component.
+- This gives us fine-grained control over which state changes cause visual feedback in each component.

 ## Setup